Auditioning for RUPA 2023 – 2024

 BFA in Acting/Directing:

-Please prepare three contrasting monologues not to exceed three minutes in length collectively.
+Please prepare three contrasting monologues not to exceed four minutes in length collectively.
 Time will be strictly monitored.

 One monologue should be contemporary/modern